 TRCA is currently in the planning stages of this work, including obtaining permits and approvals, collecting background data and reviewing preliminary designs.
 Implementation of works is not scheduled at this time.

-The Planning Team is located at TRCA’s Waterfront Office in Scarborough:
+The Wilket Creek Rehabilitation Project Planning Team is located at TRCA’s Boyd Field Centre Office in Vaughan: